Tracekit-Dev/laravel-apm/README.md

     ->create();
 ```

-For Laravel 10 and 11, the middleware is registered automatically via the service provider.
+For most cases, the automatic registration via the service provider should work without any manual configuration.

 ### Configuration Options